Jedediah Smith Redwoods State Park

 Due note 4: In Jedediah Smith Redwoods State Park you can find the largest in volume Redwood trees on earth (Grove of the Titans).

-My thoughts: Howland Hill drive is one of the most beautiful drives I did among the giant redwood trees.
+Howland Hill drive is one of the most beautiful drives I did among the giant redwood trees.
 The Park unpaved road wind through the lash redwood forest.
 The Park has several hiking options, during my short visit I hiked the 5.7-mile-long Boy Scout Tree Trail and enjoy my time with the redwoods.
 Unfortunately I did not hiked the Grove of the Titans that is probably must visit park short trail.

 The redwoods: